 This deceptively simple South Central Mexican feast gets its intense flavors from the reducing of tomatillo and green chilis, and the patina that is formed by simmering chicken with this reduction sauce in a cast iron pan.
 We find tomatillo sauces very seductive, smoky and exotic, and they penetrate the chicken in a nearly magical way.

 The addition of black beans and fresh corn at the end brings a garden fresh quality to the deep umami flavors.
 A version of this meal was a staple of the Aztec culture, long before the arrival of the Spanish.
 Since the Aztecs domesticated wild turkeys and ducks, you could substitute turkey and duck for the chicken thighs in this recipe, and get even closer to the original.
 Served with rice or Aztec amaranth and some cheese on the side makes it an extremely tasty protein explosion.

 The tomatillo originated in central Mexico and was hugely important to the Aztec cuisine.
 Their green color in sauces and the exquisite tart flavors were a perfect compliment to the fish they caught in their sacred lakes, the wild birds they tamed, as well as the beans they grew.

 They would have served this feast with amaranth, which was their most important grain other than corn.
 Called Huauhtii by the Aztecs, amaranth supplied most of their calories, and is wonderful combined with the richness of this meal.
-We have also made this feast with a fish I catch in Mexican waters, and off the coast of Southern California, called Yellowtail.
+We have also made this dish with a fish I catch in Mexican waters, and off the coast of Southern California, called Yellowtail.
 It is very similar in texture to chicken, dense, meaty and really delicious.
 Since tomatillos have a very high pectin content, the sauce thickens as it begins to cool, so it’s best to allow time for the flavors to come together before serving.
 There is an authenticity to these flavors, a gravitas, and we like to think it’s because of how deeply rooted it is in the Aztec people who first created this feast.

-You can also make this feast with other meaty and hearty fish, like Halibut, Red Snapper, Sea Bass and Grouper.
+You can also make this dish with other meaty and hearty fish, like Halibut, Red Snapper, Sea Bass and Grouper.
 Enjoy!